QA Course

 School Founder, Chief QA Expert (AM)

 Has worked at Star Software, Exigen Services, Grid Dynamics, Rostelecom.
-Taught at Luxoft Training.
+Taught at Luxoft Training, Grid Dynamics.

 I like QA because it lets me participate in the entire software development process from A to Z and also interact with a lot of people all at once.

-I'm a good instructor because I can explain complex things well using simple examples, pictures, diagrams and tables.
+I'm a good mentor because I can explain complex things well using simple examples, pictures, diagrams and tables.

 • Fedor Kulishov